v8/v8.dev/src/features/weak-references.md

 Then, in `addWeakListener`, we create a `WeakRef` whose _target_ is the actual event listener.
 Inside `wrapper`, we `deref` it.
 Because `WeakRef`s do not prevent garbage collection of their targets if the targets do not have other strong references, we must manually dereference them to get the target.
 If the target has been garbage-collected in the meantime, `deref` returns `undefined`.
 Otherwise, the original target is returned, which is the `listener` function we then call using [optional chaining](/features/optional-chaining).

 Since the event listener is wrapped in a `WeakRef`, the _only_ strong reference to it is the `listener` property on the `MovingAvg` instance.
-That is, we've successfully tied the lifetime of the event listener to the lifetime of the `MovingAvg` instance.
+That is, we’ve successfully tied the lifetime of the event listener to the lifetime of the `MovingAvg` instance.

 Returning to reachability diagrams, our object graph looks like the following after calling `start()` with the `WeakRef` implementation, where a dotted arrow means a weak reference.

 ![](/_img/weakrefs/weak-after-start.svg)

-After calling `stop()`, we've removed the only strong reference to the listener:
+After calling `stop()`, we’ve removed the only strong reference to the listener:

 ![](/_img/weakrefs/weak-after-stop.svg)